 The big draw for staying at the Y is all the amazing activities you can do on site.
 We really enjoyed our time playing mini golf and climbing the rock wall.
 There are also some great guided hikes and fly fishing opportunities for guests.
 It’s a sprawling property with tons to do.
 It’s also near the Beaver Meadows entrance to Rocky Mountain National Park.

 Our stay in Estes Park was amazing and I can’t wait to return in two years when my girls will both attend youth camp.
 Now you have four ideas for where to stay in Estes Park, stay tuned for my post about what things to do in Estes Park.
-Plus, check out my post about the 7 Outdoor Adventures Every Kid Should Do in Estes Park in the Summer.
+Plus, check out my post about the 7 Outdoor Adventures Every Kid Should Do in Estes Park in the Summer, and these National Park tips for beginners.